Moon Fact Sheet: 40 per cent lunar missions in last 60 years failed, says NASA

 Of these, only three -- Luna 1, Luna 2 and Luna 3 -- were successful.
 All were launched by the USSR.

-The Ranger 7 mission launched in July 1964 by the US was the first to take close-up pictures of the Moon.
+The Ranger 7 mission launched on July 1964 by the US was the first to take close-up pictures of the Moon.

 The first lunar soft landing and first pictures from the lunar surface came from Luna 9, launched by the USSR in January 1966.

-Five months later, in May 1966, the US successfully launched a similar mission Surveyor-1.
+Five months later, on May 1966, the US successfully launched a similar mission Surveyor-1.

 The Apollo 11 mission was the landmark mission through which humans first stepped on to the lunar surface.
 The three-crewed mission was headed by Neil Armstrong.